Ryanair plane diverted to Belarus 'had to land there' - aviation experts

+EuropeRyanair plane diverted to Belarus 'had to land there' - aviation experts

-(Reuters) - The captain of the Ryanair plane intercepted by a Belarusian warplane and forced to land in Minsk after what turned out to be a false bomb threat had little choice but to comply, aviation experts and pilots said.
+The captain of the Ryanair (RYA.I) plane intercepted by a Belarusian warplane and forced to land in Minsk after what turned out to be a false bomb threat had little choice but to comply, aviation experts and pilots said.

 "If the interceptor directed the Ryanair flight to Minsk, then they had to land there," said John Cox, a former US Airways pilot who is now an aviation-safety consultant.